PowerShell/PowerShell/.github/CONTRIBUTING.md

 Licensing & Copyright
 ----
-You can find [here](../docs/community/legal-licensing.md) for the PowerShell sources license and copyright information.
+You can find more information about the PowerShell source license and copyright [here](../docs/community/legal-licensing.md).

-Contributor License Agreement
+Contributor License Agreement (CLA)
 ----
-You must sign a PowerShell Contribution License Agreement (CLA) before your Pull Request will be merged.
+You must sign a PowerShell Contribution License Agreement (CLA) before your pull request will be merged.
 This a one-time requirement for the PowerShell project.
 Signing the CLA process is simple and can be done in less than a minute.
-You can read more about [Contribution License Agreements (CLA)](http://en.wikipedia.org/wiki/Contributor_License_Agreement) on wikipedia.

 You don't have to do this up-front.
-You can simply clone, fork, and submit your pull-request as usual.
-When your pull-request is created, it is classified by a CLA bot.
-If the change is trivial (e.g. you just fixed a typo), then the PR is labelled with cla-not-required.
-Otherwise it's classified as cla-required.
-Once you signed a CLA, the current and all future pull-requests will be labelled as cla-signed.
+You can simply clone, fork, and submit your pull request as usual.
+When your pull request is created, it is classified by a CLA bot.
+If the change is trivial, it's classified as `cla-required`.
+Once you sign a CLA, all your existing and future pull requests will be labeled as cla-signed.